Dr. Elisabeth Kauder

 An article in a German medical journal brought her attention to the German Doctors.
 She performed her first voluntary medical mission for the German Doctors in 1993 and has served on the Philippine islands Mindanao and Cebu and in Calcutta, India.

-Dr. Reimer has been on the German Doctors’ Steering Committee since 2010 and is currently the Committee’s Deputy Chairman.
+Dr. Reimer has been on the German Doctors’ Supervisory Board since 2010 and is currently the Committee’s Deputy Chairman.

 Susanne Weber-Mosdorf was born near Stuttgart in 1953 and has been working for German Doctors since 2012.
 She studied law, economics, and politics at the University of Constance and at the École Nationale d’Administration (ENA) in Paris.